txt.lurk.org

 related projects we rely on.
 We are still trying to figure out how

-we will make it work and it will likely take a couple of years before we
+we will make it work and it will likely take a couple of years

-get a clear idea of our operational expenses in terms of labour, and as a
+it’s difficult to get a clear idea of our operational expenses in

-result, how to best use the buffer.
-Before asking for donations we spent
+terms of labour, and as a result, how to best use the buffer.
+Before

-two years carefully writing down all the time we spend on maintaning LURK
+the time we spend on maintaning LURK infra to get an idea of how

-infra to get an idea of how much labour would need to be supported.
-At the
+much labour would need to be supported.
+At the moment we’re still

-community server maintenance for the long term. <3</p>
+of community server maintenance for the long term. &lt;3</p>

 <p><img src="sharecropping.webp" /></p>